web-craft-design/Bootstrap-Theme-Generator/README.md

 ## Compiles SCSS-File
 All the SCSS Files of Bootstrap get compiled into one usable CSS file.
 The CSS File gets enqueued on the frontend automatically and optionally also in Gutenberg!

+# Changelog
+## 1.0.1
+- Fixed a Bug which caused an error message when no setting was initially set at "Enqueue Bootstrap Javascript Files"!